AtilioA/ChooseIpsum/README.md

 This is a Lorem Ipsum generator made with ReactJS.
 It is inspired by [Trainspotting's Choose Life](https://www.youtube.com/watch?v=Fsk2IU9JQZ0) and was a constructive small project to learn React on my own.

-The application is composed by a RESTful API made with Express and a website running React.
+The application is composed by a REST API made with Express and a website running React.

 <div align="center">
 <img src=".github/Poster.png" width="50%">